August 22, 2020; June 15, 2022

 - Anariya yogis get to such jhāna using various techniques, but abstaining from sensual pleasures is a requirement.
 Such anariya yogis normally stay away from sensual attractions by living in forests, especially away from women.
 But Noble Persons (Ariyas) get to such jhānā by cultivating wisdom and comprehending the dangers of sensual pleasures.
 Once getting to Ariya jhāna, one could associate with even the most beautiful women without being tempted.
 For example, an Anāgāmi has no kāma rāga.

-- The four arupāvacara Brahma realms correspond to optimum levels of mettā, karuṇā, muditā, upekkhā.
+- The four arupāvacara Brahma realms correspond to optimum levels of mettā, karuṇā, muditā, and upekkhā.

 - For details, see “The Four Sublime States” by Nyanaponika Thera.
 To quote from that article, “Brahma is free from hate; and one who assiduously develops these four sublime states, by conduct and meditation, is said to become an equal of Brahma (Brahma-samo).
 If they become the dominant influence in his mind, he will be reborn in congenial worlds, the realms of Brahma.
 Therefore, these states of mind are called God-like, Brahma-like.“